Medical expert of the article

 In order to reduce the possibility of developing an abscess to a minimum, it is necessary to pay attention to the following recommendations:

-- Human nutrition must meet all the norms and needs of the body.
-So, the diet should contain a sufficient amount of ascorbic acid and calcium - to strengthen the gums and teeth.
-Such substances can be found in greenery, dairy products, marine fish, fruits and nuts.
+- Human nutrition must meet all the standards and needs of the body.
+Thus, the diet must contain a sufficient amount of ascorbic acid and calcium - to strengthen the gums and teeth.
+Such substances can be found in greens, dairy products, sea fish, fruits and nuts.

-- It is undesirable to abuse alcohol, to smoke.
-A healthy lifestyle is a guarantee of good skin and mucous membranes.
+- It is not advisable to abuse alcohol or smoke.
+A healthy lifestyle is the key to good skin and mucous membranes.

-- Regularly and daily it is necessary to monitor the hygiene of the teeth and oral mucosa.
-It is important to use not only a toothbrush twice a day, but also a dental floss - to clean the interdental cracks.
+- Regularly and daily, it is necessary to monitor the hygiene of teeth and oral mucosa.
+It is important to use not only a toothbrush twice a day, but also dental floss - to clean the spaces between the teeth.

-In addition, you should visit your dentist regularly, even if you have no problems with your teeth: this is done for prevention, in order to prevent inflammation, which the patient himself can not pay attention to.
+In addition, you should visit your dentist regularly, even if you have no dental problems: this is done for prevention, to prevent inflammatory processes that the patient himself cannot pay attention to.

 Forecast

-Gum abscess can be successfully cured by promptly contacting a doctor.
-If you do not contact the doctor, hoping that the pus on its own leaves the inflammatory focus, you can "earn" a number of complications, which significantly worsens the further prognosis of the disease.
+A gum abscess can be successfully treated by contacting a doctor in a timely manner.
+If you do not contact a doctor, hoping that the pus will come out of the inflammatory focus on its own, you can “earn” a number of complications, which significantly worsens the further prognosis of the disease.